very-scary-scenario/nkd.su/docs/core-concepts.rst

 Elfs
   Members of the :class:`~django.contrib.auth.models.Group` named :data:`Elfs
-  <.ELFS>`, who will pass the :func:`~.elfs.is_elf` check.
-These are people who
+  <.ELFS_NAME>`, who will pass the :func:`~.elfs.is_elf` check.
+These are
-  deal with sourcing music and metadata for the library.
+  people who deal with sourcing music and metadata for the library.
 They have access to library update requests from users.

 Staff
   The host of the show.  :attr:`~django.contrib.auth.is_staff`